-I do however agree with the author, modern day parenting is in trouble.
-Like the author I too have worked with thousands and parents and their children across two decades and what I see worries me, what worries me more however is the advice these parents are given and trustingly follow.
+Modern day parenting is in trouble.
+I have worked with thousands and parents and their children across two decades and what I see worries me, what worries me more however is the advice these parents are given and trustingly follow.

 Here are the five greatest problems facing modern day parents in my opinion: